Property Title Search · All 58 CA Counties · LDA #268 Verify ↗

 Any California Property

 Pull the owner of record, every recorded lien, and the full ownership history on any property in all 58 California counties — run on the same professional property-data platform that title and escrow companies use.
 No title-company account, no 12-month data subscription, no two-week wait.
-A single deed copy is $30; a full title search with chain of title is $250, most reports back the same business day.
+A single deed copy is $30; a full chain-of-title or expanded title search runs $195–$275, most reports back the same business day.
+California is our core coverage — out-of-state property can be run nationwide on request.

 58